Lerty126/Lerty126/README.md

 ### Who am I?
 Hello! </br>

-I'm Noah "Lerty" MANDLER, currently a student in **3rd year of a Bachelor's Degree in Computer Science** at IUT Nancy-Charlemagne, specializing in **DACS (Development of Communicating and Secure Applications)**.
-I joined this program after two years of studying Life Sciences at the Faculty of Sciences and Technologies in Vandœuvre-lès-Nancy.
+I'm Noah "Lerty" MANDLER, currently a student in **3rd year of a Bachelor's Degree in Computer Science** at IUT Nancy-Charlemagne, specializing in **DACS (Deployment of Communicating and Secure Applications)**.
+I joined this program after two years of studying Life Sciences at the Faculté des Sciences et Technologies in Vandœuvre-lès-Nancy.

 I chose to **switch to Computer Science** because it has always interested me, even though I don't consider these two years in Biology wasted.